descope/descope-flutter/README.md

 #### Handling Redirections

-When targeting the web, authentication methods that redirect, such as OAuth and Magic Link, require a different and simpler handling to the mobile flows: In these cases, the redirection will include a few URL query parameters.
-Simply `run` the flow, and it will pick up where it left off.
+When targeting the web, authentication methods that redirect, such as OAuth and Magic Link, will redirect back to your web-app according to how they're defined in the flow.
+When the redirection happens, make sure any query parameters in the URL remain intact and call the flow `start` function.
+The flow will pick up where it left off.

 ### Run a Flow

 After completing the prerequisite steps, it is now possible to run a flow.
+Since this is an async operation, it is recommended to enter a "loading state" to prevent any unwanted user interactions until the flow is displayed.
 The flow will run in a Chrome [Custom Tab](https://developer.chrome.com/docs/android/custom-tabs/) on Android, or via [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) on iOS.
 Run the flow by calling the flow start function: